Atomdonat/MusicPlayer/README.md

 * superclasses can be profitable, but hurt the code readability
 * added separate changes.md file to better track changes
 * do not reset Database before Analyzing anything (No Data in DB -> no Data for Analysis)
+* you wont get an error (or smth. similar) if you cross the API request limit (for each request the delay grows exponentially)
+* if current Spotify (API) Session/cookie is invalid delete `.spotify_cache`-file and retry

 ## Code/Comment Highlighting in Pycharm
 - TODO: